maaque/Russound-RIO-daemon/README.md

 balance: Balance -10 to 10<br>
 channel: Radio Channel, defined in riod.ini, to be changed to

+The service supports ssl connections.
+It has to be enable in the ini file.
+Private key, Cert and CA file have to be copied in one bundle file, like "cat keyfile certfile cafile > bundle.crt"

 The easiest way to run the script at startup for a raspberry pi would be
 1. cp systemd/riod.service /lib/systemd/system/riod.service